allanino/allanino.github.io/projects.md

     feature: moon_f.jpg
 ---

+## Math Music

+Some years ago I published some [videos on YouTube](https://www.youtube.com/playlist?list=PL7A3780FBFE2350EB) where we can listen to some mathematical constants.
+People liked it a lot and some of them wanted me to do things differently, like to use different scales or to play different tracks together.

+So that's what I've done in this project: I took that videos to the next level, allowing users to create their own math tracks in an interactive web page, full with notes mapping, speed selection and some (few) instruments.

+See it:
+<a href="https://github.com/allanino/numbers-music" target="_blank"><span class="icon-github2"></span></a>
+<a href="{{ site.url }}/numbers-music" target="_blank"><span class="icon-html5"></span></a>

 ## Monty Hall Simulation

 Monty Hall problem is a surprising probability problem.
 Many people don't believe the answer, so I created this simple simulator.
 Now you don't have excuses for not trusting the math!
 If you don't even know what it's all about, see my [blog post] introducing it.

 See it:
 <a href="https://github.com/allanino/monty-hall-simulation" target="_blank"><span class="icon-github2"></span></a>
 <a href="{{ site.url }}/monty-hall-simulation" target="_blank"><span class="icon-html5"></span></a>